ivanormenesse/G-C-Data/README.md

 Apply this method to every subject, and right after we got one subject block ready, rbind it to the former subject block.)

 The tidy table is stored in "final_output".
-And in the end, use write.table(x=final_output, file = "FINAL_OUTPUT.txt",row.names = FALSE) to write the file.
+And in the end, use write.table() to write the file.
 ----------------------------------------------
-activity_label: store the CodeBook of the activity list.
+1.activity_label: store the CodeBook of the activity list.
-features_561: store the names of each column
-final_output: store the final tidy table
-subject_test: store the subjects of the group:test
-subject_train: store the subjects of the group:train
-test: read and store the file: X_test.txt
-train: read and store the file X_train.txt
-test_labels: store the activity code for the group:test
-train_labels: store the activity code for the group: train
-indices_mean: store the indices of the columns that contain keyword “mean”
-indices_std: store the indices of the columns that contain keyword “std”
-indices: the concatenation of indices_mean and indices_std
-mergedData: the table after merging two tables
-extracted_mergedData: the table after extracting the "mean" and "std" columns from the mergedData
-old_names: store the names of the orginal table after extracting with some typops
-new_names: store the names after correcting all those typos
-nsub: store the total number of subjects, namely, 30
+2.features_561: store the names of each column 3.final_output: store the final tidy table 4.subject_test: store the subjects of the group:test 5.subject_train: store the subjects of the group:train 6.test: read and store the file: X_test.txt
+7.train: read and store the file X_train.txt 8.test_labels: store the activity code for the group:test 9.train_labels: store the activity code for the group: train 10.indices_mean: store the indices of the columns that contain keyword “mean” 11.indices_std: store the indices of the columns that contain keyword “std” 12.indices: the concatenation of indices-mean and indices-std 13.mergedData: the table after merging two tables 14.extracted_mergedData: the table after extracting the "mean" and "std" columns from the mergedData 15.old_names: store the names of the orginal table after extracting with some typops 16.new_names: store the names after correcting all those typos 17.nsub: store the total number of subjects, namely, 30